Joi/joi.github.io/_posts/2020-09-08-Pork-Spare-Ribs.md

 ---

 Made a quick BBQ rub and stuck the ribs in the oven at 1:15 PM with the oven at 225ºF and increased it to 250ºF at 1:45 PM.
 Unlike these roasting recipes, it seems like the timing for smoking might be better for me.
 Here's and interesting [chart of smoking times and temperatures](https://www.smokedbbqsource.com/smoking-times-temperatures/) which seem to be between 225ºF-250F.
 According to the chart, pork spare ribs need to be cooking for 5-7 hours!
-FOr internal temperature, it says 190-203ºF.
+For internal temperature, it says 190-203ºF.
 Not sure exactly what that means.
 Maybe it's the target.
-But my theory of tenderizing is that you have to hold it in the zone.
+But my theory of tenderizing is that you have to hold it in the zone, but if the oven temperature is above the target temperature, I assume it will go past it.
+So I guess I have to pull it when it gets to the target temperature?
+Hmm.

 Anyway, that's way more than the 3 hours in the recipe for 275ºF oven bake.
 I wonder if it has anything to do with the [[Evaporation Effect]]...

+_Logged an internal temperature of 154ºF at 2:40PM - approximately 2 hours into cooking.
+I'll keep the oven temperature at 250ºF._

+As I continue to learn more about cooking meat, I wonder what will happen if I stop eating meat again.
+I suppose there is a pescatarian version of some of the stuff I'm learning about cooking meat.